 Fulbright Foreign Student Program: Visiting Research Students

-Fulbright Foreign Student Program: Graduate Students
+Fulbright Foreign Student Program: Graduate Degrees

-For students who hold a Bachelor's degree from a recognized institution of higher education in Greece and possess a superior academic record.
+For final-year students or students who hold a Bachelor's degree from a recognized institution of higher education in Greece and possess a superior academic record.
 Grants are awarded in selected fields to pursue graduate study at Master's degree level in the United States and are contributed towards the first academic year.
 Equal preference is given to applicants in the Humanities & Social Sciences and STEM & Business.

 Fulbright Schuman Program for EU Citizens